-10 ways we're staying safe on campus this year
+10 ways we are staying safe on campus this year

-We’ve checked every space on campus to ensure it is safe to use, and approved in line with UK government guidance.
-We’ll only approve any activities on campus if they’ve undergone a comprehensive risk assessment.
+We have checked every space on campus to ensure it is safe to use, and approved in line with UK government guidance.
+We will only approve any activities on campus if they have undergone a comprehensive risk assessment.

 The rules for social distancing on campus will depend on where you are – indoors, outdoors, or on transport.
 However, try to keep a distance of two metres wherever possible.

 You will see signs across campus reminding you to keep a safe distance apart.

 Fewer people on campus

 We have changed the way we do things to make it easier to social distance.
 Our blended approach to teaching and learning means more of our students will be spending more time studying away from campus.
 Staff will only be on campus if the task requires it, if it’s helpful for collaboration or if it’s better for their personal circumstances.

 Everyone within the Warwick community will need to wear face coverings in offices and dwell spaces, teaching and library/study spaces, and in line with guidance set out by the UK government and local business.
 We ask that you wear a face covering when you work, study or move around our indoor spaces.

 You won’t be required to wear one if you have a disability or long term physical or mental health condition that restricts you from doing so.

-We’re also providing free thermometers for you to use.
-You’re not obliged to use them but, by keeping a check on your temperature (and self-isolating if yours is above 37.8°C), you could help us keep a check on the potential spread of Covid-19.
+We are also providing free thermometers for you to use.
+You are not obliged to use them but, by keeping a check on your temperature (and self-isolating if yours is above 37.8°C), you could help us control the potential spread of Covid-19.